yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-routing_plans.rst

     .. _routing_plan_sorting:

     Sorting
         This field is used for setting sorting method for the routes (Dialpeers) within *Routing Plan*.
-Independently from sorting method all :ref:`Dialpeers <dialpeers>`  within *Routing Plan* will be filtered by using following rules:
+Regardless from the sorting method all :ref:`Dialpeers <dialpeers>`  within *Routing Plan* will be filtered by using following rules:

     -   :ref:`Prefix <dialpeer_prefix>` of :ref:`Dialpeer <dialpeers>` record is in the prefix range of **URI name** (destination) that was processed by Number translations procedures (if any);